 Figures on production costs and grosses are included with the caveat that they are never 100% reliable (accounting often shifted around by studios to address other worries, punish errant producers, hide, cheat…).
 With demonic inflation, things get more screwy to pin down.
 I leave it to the reader to factor in that a million bucks in 1952 doesn’t equal the same amount today.
 Looking at $$ figures can also help place a film in a greater historical context as to The Market—“wow, it’s so famous, but no-one went to see it!”
 A little romantic comedy that cost a million-five in 1962 now swallows sixty times that.
 The astronomical grosses today reflect both inflated prices and a doubled population.

-I welcome comments and am keen to share viewpoints and impressions, and unlike certain politicians can tolerate a thoughtful question or disagreement–but will not engage with acidic poseurs who wish to lecture me on ‘cinema’ or venomous trolls who hate the world from the safety of their keyboard.
-My supply of life minutes is too precious, better spent re-watching The Wind And The Lion or The Magnificent Seven for the fortieth time.
+I welcome comments and am keen to share viewpoints and impressions, but getting into hissy-fits is not worth my time: the dwindling supply of life sand is too precious, better spent re-watching The Wind And The Lion or The Magnificent Seven for the fortieth time.
 Want to trade lines from It’s A Mad, Mad, Mad, Mad World or The Wild Bunch, compare Bernard Herrmann to Jerry Goldsmith or just plug a comedy or monster movie you like?
 You came to the right place.

 Some of my musings you’ll agree with, others you’ll dismiss with a snort, but whichever lane you choose, do come along on memory trips to steamy jungles, raging seas, distant planets, to boudoirs and battlefields, peals of laughter and screams of fright.
 Rumble with Jets and Sharks, try to reach ‘The Big W’ before Ethel, see ‘the varmint’ with Linus, take Aqaba by camel and Ft.
 Knox by Galore.
 Cheers, Mark